Flu Shots for UNM Students (Eff. Spring 2019)

 See also: CDC's Preventing the Flu: Good Health Habits Can Help Stop Germs

 - Flu Shots (by appointment only) for UNM Staff & Faculty:

 - UNM LoboCare Clinic, 1101 Medical Arts Ave.
 NE, Building #4, Suite A, (505) 272-8481

 - UNM Employee Occupational Health, Family Practice Center, 2400 Tucker NE, (505) 272-8043

-New Mexico Department of Health: For information about flu vaccination clinics throughout New Mexico, you can call the Immunization Hotline toll free at 1-866-681-5872.
+- New Mexico Department of Health: For information about flu shot clinics throughout New Mexico, you can call the Immunization Hotline toll free at 1-800-280-1618 (option 4).

 "Take One for Raymond" Flu Shot & Scholarship Initiative